brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 > Even before going full micro-services and using it as a real API Gateway, companies can easily develop everything on top of a GraphQL monolith ~~wait, don't leave yet~~ and then, with more time and planning, redirect the resolvers to micro-services.
 This is particularly useful for small companies, which are still testing ideas.
 During the migration, back-end might change a lot, but front-end will be able to continue requesting the same stuff.

-As teams develop micro-services, a strategy is required to expose and change the public facing GraphQL schema.
+As teams develop micro-services, a strategy is required to expose and change the public-facing GraphQL schema.
 There are some known strategies for it:

 ### Remote schema stitching